Get,

 • It might act as an anti-microbial agent

-• It may be a probiotic (promotes the growth of good bacteria)4
+• It may be a probiotic (promotes the growth of good bacteria)4.

-• It might have liver-protective properties1
+• It might have liver-protective properties1.

 I would suggest moong dal if you’re looking for an affordable and vegetarian-friendly source of protein.
 Not only is it cost-effective, but it’s also packed with protein goodness.
-What’s even better is its protein quality might be easy on your tummy, making it easy to digest compared to other legumes.
+What’s even better is its protein quality might be easy on your tummy, making it easy to digest compared to other legumes6.

 Dr. Rajeev Singh, BAMS